grance1/2017-1-8/README.md

 #!/usr/bin/python2.7
-print "this is my first files in 2017"
+print "this is a explain files "